tarcieri/turbine/README.md

 Add these lines to your application's Gemfile:

-**NOTE:**: Turbine relies on an unreleased version (0.3.0) of poseidon_cluster, so you will also need to add the following to your Gemfile to use the version off of GitHub:
+**NOTE:** Turbine relies on an unreleased version (0.3.0) of poseidon_cluster, so you will also need to use the version off of GitHub for now.

 ```ruby
 gem "turbine"